AdaCore/libadalang/ada/doc/dev_guide/introduction.rst

 ###################

-In this section we are going to brush quickly over the things that we want to be able to do with libadalang.
+In this section we are going to brush quickly over the things that we want to be able to do with Libadalang.

 We are going to base our examples on this simple snippet of Ada code: